a7medkamel/eb2/README.md

   - [ ] paint code for blue paint
   - [x] light blue paint
   - [x] black paint
+  - [ ] stain for hardwood and sealer

 ## Completed
+- [x] 2 lines of grout in master shower are flaking
+- [x] garage has lots of gaps in it
 - [x] missing bolt on hand rail to second floor
 - [x] Look at inspection report with Ahmed
 - [x] some drywalls beads are peeling, some from water damage, some on their own (nails poping)